-PATH 500: Intro to Anatomical Laboratories (1 credit hour)
+PATH 500: Intro to Anatomical Laboratories - online component (1 credit hour)

 This course serves as an introduction to laboratory environments commonly seen in the practice of Pathology and fulfills training requirements necessary for continued study in the Pathologists' Assistant Program.
 Training will address bloodborne pathogen safety, laboratory safety and handling of biohazardous materials and waste.
 Proper use of Personal Protective Equipment (PPE) and laboratory regulations of the College of American Pathologists (CAP), OSHA and the Joint Commission will also be addressed.
 Training in human subjects' research regulations and requirements (via CITI training) will also be a component of this course.
 As a requirement for completion of this course, students will attain a two-year certification (by the American Heart Association) in Basic Life Support for Healthcare Providers (BLS-P).
 This course will also serve as an introduction to the functional, operational and administrative aspects of laboratories including the Surgical Pathology Laboratory at Sentara Norfolk General Hospital, the EVMS Biorepository and LifeNet Health.

 PATH 501: Medical Ethics - online component (2 credit hours)